visgl/deck.gl/docs/api-reference/widgets/overview.md

 }
 ```

+### Instance-specific Theming

-Apply to one instance of a widget with inline styles:
+Apply styles to a single instance of a widget using inline styles.

 ```js
 new FullscreenWidget({ style: {'--button-size': '48px'}})
 ```

+### Custom Class Theming

-Apply a custom class to a widget:
+Define a custom class with your desired styles and apply it to a widget.

 ```css
 .my-class {